nftstorage/metaplex-auth/SPEC.md

 A `put` request description must contain a `rootCID` field whose value is the root CID of a Content Archive included in the request body.
 The CID should be encoded as a CIDv1 string.

 The `put` object also contains a `tags` key/value map that may contain arbitrary metadata tags.
 Currently this is used to identify the target blockchain (always `solana`) and the cluster that the user intends to mint on (e.g. `devnet` or `mainnet-beta`).
-Users may include arbitrary tags here, with the caveat that they are not currently publicly exposed anywhere and may be of limited utility.
-That said, any tags included here will be recorded for bookeeping purposes and may be made public at a later date, so don't put anything sensitive in there.
+Unrecognized tags will be discarded by the backend, and tags should not be used to store arbitrary metadata.
+Future revisions to this spec may introduce additional tags.

 ### Signing the token